jckarter/clay/doc/language-reference.md

         shellC, shellA, shellB = shellA, shellB, shellC;
     }

-The left-hand expression should generally evaluate to an lvalue or lvalues; however, this is not strictly enforced. `assign` may be overloaded for non-lvalues in order to support temporary proxy-assignment objects.
+The left-hand expression should generally evaluate to an lvalue or lvalues; however, this is not strictly enforced. `assign` may also be overloaded for non-lvalues in order to support temporary proxy-assignment objects.
+Typical `assign` overloads should qualify their left-hand argument as `ref`.

 If the left-hand expression is a single [index](#indexexpressions), [static index](#staticindexexpressions), or [field reference](#fieldreferenceexpressions) expression, special property assignment operator functions are used instead of `assign`.